Sonia-96/MyStudyNotes/Network & Security/Network.md

 #### Fast Retransmit

 what if sender gets multiple segments with the same ACK number?
-Indicates a "hole" in the receiver buffer because packets arrives out of order (why ACK would be duplicate? since it is based on seq + Len)
+This indicates a gap in the receiver buffer because packets arrive out of order (why ACK would be duplicate? since it is based on seq + Len)

 fast retransmit: resend packet after 3 duplicate ACKs